Criminal Sale of a Firearm

 Rochelle S. Berliner, a Queens defense lawyer, represents men, women, and youth charged with illegally selling firearms in New York.
 She understands the impact of an unfortunate outcome on your future and therefore does not settle for the easiest outcome.

-Whether you were arrested for criminal sale of a firearm in Queens, Manhattan, Brooklyn or the Bronx, contact the Law Office of Rochelle S. Berliner.
-Call 718-261-5600 or send an online message to begin taking the first important steps towards protecting your future from these charges.
+Whether you were arrested for criminal sale of a firearm in Queens, Manhattan, Brooklyn or the Bronx, contact the Law Office.
+Call or send an online message to begin taking the first important steps towards protecting your future from these charges.

 Criminal Sale of a Firearm in the Third Degree in Queens, NY